 Forensic Accounting and Fraud Examination (FAFE)

-Undergraduate and graduate certificates in forensic accounting and fraud investigation.
+Undergraduate and graduate certificates in forensic accounting and fraud examination.
 Additionally, the College doctural program includes and emphasis in forensic accounting and fraud investigation.

 Institute for Fraud Prevention

 The IFP is a voluntary association of organizations and researchers dedicated to fraud prevention with an orientation toward research and education as a basis for developing anti-fraud best practices.

-The combined efforts of the FAFI program and the IFP have resulted in significant contributions to the forensics of business.
+The combined efforts of the FAFE program and the IFP have resulted in significant contributions to the forensics of business.

 These efforts have culminated in a critical mass of activities, resources, and potential.
 The B&E College's Strategic Plan has identified its forensic education, research, and outreach programs as a key initiative advancing the expertise of its faculty, staff, and students.